ONSdigital/sdg-indicators/_pages/about.md

 ## Take part

-Help us shape the UK Sustainable Development Goals (SDG) data website and ensure it meets your needs.
+Help us shape the UK SDG data website and ensure it meets your needs.

 We’re looking for volunteers to [take part in our user research activities]({{ site.baseurl }}{% link _pages/take-part.md %}).